Garmin Oregon 700 Review

 There is no getting away from the fact that the Oregon 700 looks like a smartphone.
 Yes, it might be a little smaller than today’s phones with its dimensions of 2.4″ x 4.5″ x 1.3″, but this makes it far better suited to being carried by hand while you’re out walking.
-There are some rubberised grips moulded into the side of the casing, and these make it easier to carry.
+There are some rubberized grips molded into the side of the casing, and these make it easier to carry.
 It’s a robust little unit with an IPX7 rating that means you should be comfortable bringing it with you wherever you go.

-The 3″ colour touchscreen is bright and easy to read even in the strongest sunlight.
+The 3″ color touchscreen is bright and easy to read even in the strongest sunlight.
 While a screen resolution of 240 x 400 pixels won’t directly compare with the excellent displays of the latest smartphones, it is nevertheless, surprisingly vivid.
 After all, you are going to be exploring the great outdoors with this device and not watching movies!

 The Garmin Oregon 700 has an improved interface over older models.
 There have been a couple of improvements that make it a little more intuitive and easier to use when you’re out and about.
 It’s also straightforward to set up the device and to get going with it.
 If however, you want to use some of the more advanced features, then it’s worth spending some time reading the manual.

 Continuing with the theme of the device feeling like a smartphone, the use of a touchscreen certainly adds weight to that argument.
 What it does do, however, is make for a more user-friendly experience.
-Scrolling through the menu options etc. is undoubtedly quicker than using a joystick-type button that’s on other devices like the eTrex 10.
+Scrolling through the menu options etc. is undoubtedly quicker than using a joystick-type button that’s on other handheld devices like the eTrex 10.

 One pretty cool aspect is the ability to turn the screen as you’re moving.
 The display will right itself as it tilts and turns in your hand.
 The screen will always be the ‘correct way up’ as you travel.
 The dual orientation function is useful when you’re on the trail as it allows you to move the screen around.
 This enables you to get a better view of your surroundings.
-The landscape format can be much more comfortable, particularly if there are two of you looking at the terrain on screen.
+The landscape format can be much more comfortable, particularly if there are two of you looking at the terrain on the screen

 This device is suitable for a range of different outdoor activities – hiking, geocaching, cycling, kayaking, hunting, fishing and even horse riding.
 It’s very straightforward to choose your activity.
 On the screen, you get a series of icons depicting different activities.
 You then swipe right or left on the home screen and select the appropriate icon.
 As you’d expect the figures represent a biker or a hiker etc.

 Once you have chosen your activity, you can set up your profile on the home screen.
 This means that you can choose to display your average speed alongside your elevations, or perhaps you want to know the time you’re in motion alongside the distance you have travelled.
 It’s entirely up to you what information is available on the screen.
-If you want some additional customisation, then take a look at the Garmin IQ store where you can download some other apps and widgets for the Oregon 700.
+If you want some additional customization, then take a look at the Garmin IQ store where you can download some other apps and widgets for the Oregon 700.